About

 The editor

-This blog is non-partisan and neutral.
-I am not here to give my opinions about how politics and politicians in such a country are, or to analyse elections through the tinted glasses of partisanship.
-However, being entirely non-partisan is impossible, because everybody has biases.
+This blog is (theoretically) neutral and non-partisan.
+Being entirely non-partisan is impossible, because everybody has biases.
 In some instances, it’s tougher to conceal your dislike for certain politicians or things, and inevitably that happens to me.
-But I try to be fair in portraying all actors, parties and events.
-Ideologically, I am a centrist social liberal.
+Regardless of personal views and feelings, my blog posts strive to be fair in portraying all actors, parties and events.

 Contact and Commenting